Skip to content

 Nice, Alpes-Maritimes

 Grand Hôtel du Cap Ferrat occupies one of the most recognised positions on the French Riviera, with 6 hectares of gardens descending toward the Mediterranean.
 The pool sits within this Riviera setting, complemented by a spa with indoor pool and Michelin-starred dining.
-For couples whose pool vision involves five-star poolside service, white-gloved attendants, and the kind of Riviera atmosphere that carries immediate occasion, this is the property that delivers luxury hospitality poolside at its highest level.
+For couples whose pool vision involves five-star poolside service, white-gloved attendants, and the kind of Riviera atmosphere that carries immediate occasion, this is the property that delivers Four Seasons-standard hospitality poolside.

 The hotel sleeps up to 146 guests, and the in-house culinary team manages everything from poolside catering to the wedding breakfast, removing the need to coordinate external vendors for poolside food and drink.
 Nice airport sits minutes away with direct flights from cities across the world.
 The pet-friendly policy is a small but meaningful detail.
-For couples who want the pool experience to match Riviera five-star standards from the first glass of rosé to the last afternoon swim, Cap Ferrat is the standard-setter in this Provence collection.
+For couples who want the pool experience to match Riviera five-star standards from the first glass of rosé to the last afternoon swim, Cap Ferrat delivers five-star poolside hospitality at the top of the Provençal range.

 Why We Love It

-A Riviera landmark where five-star poolside service, Michelin dining, and Mediterranean views set the standard for Provençal luxury.
+A Riviera landmark where five-star poolside service, Michelin dining, and Mediterranean views set the standard among Provençal pool venues.

 Max Guests